 I recently relocated to Oxford where I'm working on a number of new projects including: exploring relations between the senses and books for a forthcoming exhibition at the Bodleian Library; researching the long term impact of social distancing and how the arts may be used as part of a restorative process (funded by ACE); and evolving my practice through and toward engagement in horticultural and commoning practices, currently via work on an organic farm, an allotment, and community garden

 Torque, an experimental digital literacy and publishing project.
 Our most recent book was Artists Re:Thinking the Blockchain produced in collaboration with Furtherfield.
 I was co-chair of Working Group 1 of the COST Action on New Materialism, between 2014-18, and co-edited the project almanac, which I'm developing for the new Matter journal, based at the University of Barcelona.
 My most recent paper entitled 'Community' co-written with mirko nikolić was published in Philosophy Today.

 In 2019 I completed a PhD based between Manchester School of Art and

 FACT, Liverpool, which investigated the history of the old Liverpool Observatory.
 My research translated into a group exhibition entitled The New Observatory at FACT, which I co-curated with Hannah Redler of the Open Data Institute, and an artist book, Obs, published by Broken Dimanche.

 I previously lived and worked in Thamesmead, South East London, where I collaborated with

 TACO! to develop RTM, a new community radio station in the area.
-I also produced a number of projects with Peabody locally, including a culture guide, arts participation survey, arts festivals in 2015 and 2016, and a tile and lighting installation with The Grantchester Potter and Light Follows Behaviour.
+I also produced a number of projects with Peabody locally, including a culture guide, arts participation survey, arts festivals in 2015 and 2016, and a tile and lighting installation with The Grantchester Pottery and Light Follows Behaviour.

 I have a BA (LJMU) and MA (Sussex) in Art History.